 Participate in the Junior Ranger Program

-When visiting the National Park Service site with kids this program is a must.
+This program is necessary when visiting the National Park Service site with kids.
 You can learn more about this great program on our Junior Ranger Program post.

 Be sure to get your Jr. Ranger book at the visitor center.
 In addition, you can download it on the Herbert Hoover NHS website.

 The NPS makes learning Presidnertail history an enjoyable experience.
 This was the first Presidential site we visited.
-Since we have visited 7 different sites related to Abraham Lincoln, the monuments on the National Mall, George Washington’s Mount Vernon, and the Adams National Historical Park.
+We have since seen seven different sites related to Abraham Lincoln: the monuments on the National Mall, George Washington’s Mount Vernon, and the Adams National Historical Park.